pyx-project/pyx/faq/general_aspects_pyx.rst

 systems so chances are pretty good that you will get PyX to work on your system.

+.. _python_requirements:

 Under which versions of Python will PyX run?
 ============================================

-Until version 0.12.1, PyX is supposed to work with Python 2.3 up to 2.7.
+Starting with version 0.13, PyX requires Python 3.2 or higher.
+If you still need to run PyX with Python 2, you should use version 0.12.1 which is designed to run with Python 2.3 up to 2.7.
-This and earlier versions will not run with Python 3.
-A version of PyX working with Python 3.2 and higher is presently available as development version in the SVN trunk.
-It is supposed to become a future version 0.13.

 The version of your Python interpreter can be determined by calling it with the option ``-V``.
 Alternatively, you can simply start the interpreter and take a